Director for 2016-17, Nancy Whittier

 Each student accepted into the Departmental Honors Program must arrange for a research appointment with a reference librarian or archivist at the Hillyer Art Library, Josten Performing Arts Library, William Allan Neilson Library, or Young Science Library.
 The purpose of this session is to prepare the student for locating, obtaining, evaluating, and correctly documenting all relevant sources needed for a successful project.
 These skills are necessary even if some research has already been conducted.
 The content of each meeting is tailored to the student’s topic and presents an opportunity for the student to ask specific questions about the proposed research process as well as a chance to develop expertise in using the most relevant databases, web sites, or other vital research tools.

-This hour-long meeting must be scheduled by Friday, October 12, 2012 at the latest, but it should be made as early as possible so that the student can take full advantage of the print and electronic resources to be demonstrated.
+This hour-long meeting must be scheduled by mid-October at the latest, but it should be made as early as possible so that the student can take full advantage of the print and electronic resources to be demonstrated.
 Since the librarian or archivist will need some time to research each project topic, expect that the scheduling process will take a few days.
-To schedule a research appointment, make an online request at: http://www.smith.edu/libraries/forms/raform.htm
+To schedule a research appointment, make an online request at: https://www.smith.edu/libraries/forms/raform.htm

 The final decision regarding admission to the Departmental Honors Program